osg-htc/osg-htc.github.io/_community/school.md

 ## David Swanson Award

-To honor our late colleague David Swanson an award was created to acknowledge OSG School students that have achieved significant dHTC-enabled research outcomes.
+To honor our late colleague David Swanson, the OSG Consortium created an award to acknowledge OSG School students who have achieved significant dHTC-enabled research outcomes.
 You can read more on the [David Swanson Award](school/david-swanson) page.